d-ks/IRL/AbbeelIRL/README.md

 run:
 python3 irl_proj.py

-and you will get "R_irl.csv" in the same directory.
+and you will get the recovered reward "R_irl.csv" in the same directory.